-“Shoyu (醤油: soy sauce)” and “Mirin (味醂: sweet cooking rice wine)” are seasonings that represent Japan and they are often used together not only in dishes in Japanese cuisine, but also for Japanese snack foods.
+Shoyu (醤油: soy sauce) and mirin (味醂: sweet cooking rice wine) are seasonings that represent Japan and are often used together not only in dishes but also for snacks.

 Ika Mirin (いかみりん)

-Ika Mirin, also known as “Ika Mirin Age (いかみりん揚)” or “Ika Mirin Senbei (いかみりんせんべい)”, is a classic Japanese squid cracker made from potato starch and seasoned mainly with soy sauce and mirin sweet cooking rice wine.
+Ika Mirin, also known as Ika Mirin Age (いかみりん揚) or Ika Mirin Senbei (いかみりんせんべい), is a classic Japanese squid cracker made from potato starch seasoned with soy sauce and mirin.